kombucha-js/react-rerenderers/README.md

 component design.

-#### 2. You Actually Don't Have to Call Any Hook When Only Thing You Want Do is to Update the State
+#### 2. You Actually Don't Have to Call Any Hook When Only Thing You Want to Do is to Update the State

 I would like to write it again; you actually don't have to call any hook when only thing you want do is to update the state.